FA 101

 The following items may affect your refund date:

-• Late-start or modular classes: If you are registered for late-start or modular classes (any class shorter than the length of the full semester), you will receive financial aid for those classes once they begin and you have attended those classes.
+length of the full semester), you will receive financial aid for those classes once they begin and you have actively participated in those classes.

 Some awards have minimum enrollment requirements:

-• Last-Dollar Scholarship recipients, who have maintained eligibility, must be enrolled in at least 6 credit hours for summer.
+• Last Dollar Scholarship recipients, who have maintained eligibility, must be enrolled in at least 6 credit hours for summer.

 Don't see what you need?